BytemarkHosting/pi-init2/README.md

 Purpose
 -------
 This repository allows you to set up a Raspberry Pi solely by writing to the /boot partition (i.e.  the one you can write from most computers!) in a repeatable manner.
 This allows you to distribute a small .zip file to set up a Raspberry Pi to do anything.
-You tell the user to unzip it over the top of the Pi's boot partition - the system can set itself up perfectly on the first boot.
+You tell the user to unzip it over the top of the Pi's boot partition - the system can set itself up perfectly on the first boot, and once everything is ready to go reboot.

 This is done using [pi-init2](src/projects.bytemark.co.uk/pi-init2/init.go).
-You can read more about how it works behind the scenes [here](https://blog.bytemark.co.uk/2016/01/04/setting-up-a-raspberry-pi-perfectly-on-the-first-boot)
+You can read more about how it works behind the scenes [here](https://blog.bytemark.co.uk/2016/01/04/setting-up-a-raspberry-pi-perfectly-on-the-first-boot).
 Additionaly pi-init2 various system files are symlinked back to the /boot, allowing you to reliably edit those "user-serviceable" files from the computer in future.

-Actually doing it
+Another thing this repository will do is automated setting up the SD card in read-only mode as described [here](https://learn.adafruit.com/read-only-raspberry-pi).
+This is especially important for cases where the pi can get its power cut off without propper shutdown (for example in robotics) as it will prevent SD card corruption.
+This adds an `(ro)` (read-only) indicator to the bash prompt indicating that the file system can't be changed.
+To make changes you can use the `rw` and `ro` bash commands to transision between read-write and read-only modes respectivaly.
+A number of directories (including `/tmp`, `/var/log` and `/var/tmp`) are remapped to a [tmpfs](https://en.wikipedia.org/wiki/Tmpfs) to ensure programs that expect them to be writable contiune to work.

+Actually setting up the Pi
 -------------
 From your desktop / laptop: